 Billing Instructions for the COVID-19 Vaccines

-Providers must submit the appropriate vaccine administration codes for billing the first and second doses of the Pfizer-BioNTech and Moderna vaccines and the single dose of the Janssen vaccine.
+Providers must submit the appropriate vaccine administration codes for billing the first, second and third doses of the Pfizer-BioNTech and Moderna vaccines and the single dose of the Janssen vaccine.
 The third doses are for certain individuals with compromised immune systems as approved by FDA.

 - 0011A (Moderna COVID-19 Vaccine Administration – First Dose)